-Infants and young children under age 3 can become dehydrated quickly and get really sick.
+Infants and children under age 3 can become dehydrated quickly and get very sick.
 Dehydration means that your baby does not have enough water or liquids.
 Watch your baby closely for signs of dehydration, which include:

 - Dry eyes and little to no tears when crying

 - Fewer wet diapers than usual

 - Less active than usual, lethargic

 - Dry mouth